 The Playbook.
-How to write, create content and get involved in The 1014.
+How to write, create content and get involved in The 1014 Rugby.

-The 1014 represents the first steps on the journey into the world of sport.
+The 1014 Rugby represents the first steps on the journey into the world of sport.
 We often get into sport with our best friend, sibling or cousin.
-That journey begins with friendship and is continued because it’s fun.
+That journey begins with friendship and continues because it’s fun.
 Sport starts with friendship and fun long before it ever becomes competitive and representative honours come along at elite levels.

 The 10 and 14 are two kids, best mates starting their journey into sport.
 That journey may take them to school, club, representative level, overseas or just the back garden.
 They grow up and take with them the love of sport, loyalty to teammates and respect for the opposition.

-This is the foundation and the core of all content on The 1014.
-When creating content for The 1014, we want our authors to view the sports world through the 10 and 14 lens, create content that they would like to check out.
+This is the foundation and the core of all content on The 1014 Rugby.
+When creating content for The 1014 Rugby, we want our authors to view the sports world through the 10 and 14 lenses, create content that they would like to check out.
 We want to bring sportsmanship back into sports content.

 If you can meet with Triumph and Disaster